 If ibuprofen isn’t working, discuss with your GP about stronger acute pain relief such as sumatriptan

 Follow-up with the patient is essential to determine the effectiveness of treatment, and to see if there are any indications for additional prophylactic (preventive) treatment.
 Some patients may be at risk of developing medication overuse headaches due to regular use of acute painkillers.
 The absence of any response to treatment (e.g. with triptans) should make you re-consider the diagnosis.

 1. Migraine attacks that occur two or more times per month and that cause functional disability for several days (e.g. not being able to work or study).

 2. The patient is using triptans or other painkillers two or more days of the week on a regular basis.

 It is important to rule out medication overuse headaches first before starting preventive treatment.

 If a medication overuse headache is suspected, do not start preventive treatment, commence tapered drug withdrawal instead.

 3. Triptans or other painkillers are ineffective or contraindicated.

-What are the prophylactic options available?
+What prophylactic management options are available?